You should never ignore this if you are trying to lose weight.

 How Does it Work?
-The Anatomy of a Craving
+The Anatomy of a Food Craving

 If we ignore these triggers or cues for too long, we start getting intrusive thoughts about food.
-Intrusive thoughts are essentially cravings.
+Intrusive thoughts about food are essentially food cravings.
 This is a thought that you didn’t initiate by yourself.
 It just shows like an uninvited guest.

 If you are hungry and you see a chocolate advert, you will get intrusive thoughts about how that chocolate tastes and feels.
 Your brain then calculates the feeling of reward you had the last time you ate that chocolate and creates an expectation for that reward.